victor-porcar/victor-porcar.github.io/site/talks/loggingPolicy/loggingPolicy.md

     *   use **WARN** as many times as necessary

-    *   After finishing the request execution there will only be **ONE** log line that summarizes the request.
+    *   A good strategy is after finishing the request execution there will only be **ONE** log line that summarizes the request.
 It should include data such as relevant parameters/headers, response time and status code.
 The log level will be one of the following:

         *   **INFO**: if everything went well, the contract is matched 100%

-        *   **ERROR**: if an error that prevented the execution happened. **ReasonCode** must be included in the log as well as the full stack trace or the exception message
+        *   **ERROR**: if an error that prevented the execution happened, perhaps with an error code or something like this in the log as well as the full stack trace or the exception message

         *   **WARN**: There is a _controlled_ situation that prevents to process the **expected** flow.
 Please keep in mind that by definion, if the situation is _controlled_, then it can not log as an **ERROR.** Examples**:**